vasilakisfil/Introspected-REST/README.md

 ### 7.4.
 Siren
 [Siren](https://github.com/kevinswiber/siren) was created by Kevin Swiber in 2012 and revolves around _entities_, a URI-addressable resource that has properties and actions associated with it.

-The resources of our use case that are presented here use JSON as a message format, but Siren is not tight to that.
+The resources of our use case that are presented here use JSON as a message format, but Siren is not tied to that.

 #### 7.4.1.
 User resource
 ```json